nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-13-System-design-drills.md

 - **Consensus-Based Distributed Databases**: Ensure consistency across distributed nodes.
   - Examples: **YugabyteDB**, **CockroachDB**
 - Keep copies of data (master-slave design)

+## Consensus Algorithms
+**Raft**: Consensus algorithm for managing a replicated log.

+**Paxos**:
+- Used by Apache Zookeeper (used for distributed locking)
+- Google Chubby - for distributed locking and maintaining order in distributed logs

 ## Data Center and Transaction Processing
 - **Typical Data Center Node**: Can support a few thousand transactions per second.